trevor-johnson/tpjohnson.github.io/_pages/allProjects.md

 <h3>Actuarial Exam Study Guides</h3>

-These aren't meant to be entirely emmersive of the exam material, rather an overview of important formulas.
+These aren't meant to be entirely emmersive of the exam material, but rather an overview of important formulas.

 <a href = "/_pages/actuarialStudyGuides/IFM.html">IFM (Incomplete)</a>